Scary Godmother: Halloween Spooktakular: Plot

 On Halloween night, Hannah Marie is about to go trick-or-treating with her older cousin, Jimmy, and his friends Katie, Daryl, and Bert.
 Jimmy, annoyed with having to go with Hannah, conceives a prank to scare her home.
 While near an abandoned house in a graveyard, Jimmy concocts a myth about former residents at what he calls the "Spook House" not feeding candy to monsters surrounding its exterior and being devoured; ever since, candy has to be in the basement every year to prevent the monsters from killing children.
-Tasked by Jimmy, a frightened Hannah walks in the front door while the other kids lock her inside.
+Tasked by Jimmy, a frightened Hannah walks in the front door while the other kids lock her inside, and this causes her to burst into tears.

-A friendly red-headed witch, along with her ghost cat Boozle, magically appears in front of Hannah and introduces herself as the Scary Godmother.
+But then, a friendly red-headed witch, along with her ghost cat Boozle, magically appears in front of Hannah and introduces herself as the Scary Godmother.
 She takes her on a broomstick ride to the Fright Side, a place where the Godmother's other friends live: Mr. Skully Pettibone the skeleton, Harry the werewolf, a fuzzy monster that works scaring kids named Bug-A-Boo, and a vampire family of parents Count Max and Countess Ruby, and 8-year-old son Orson.
 Although at first frightened of the monsters, Hannah eventually warms up to them and takes part in their annual "phantom fest".
 After waiting hours outside the Spook House, Jimmy, Katie, Bert, and Daryl, worried about Hannah's safety and the legitimacy of Jimmy's legend, enter the house to search for her.

 Near the end of the party, Hannah tells the guests about the myth Jimmy told her.
 Jimmy's name reminds Bug-A-Boo, who scares Jimmy every Thursday; the monster is angry with Jimmy because he spreads rumors that Bug-A-Boo eats little girls.
 Scary Godmother and her friends decide to play a prank on Jimmy and his friends in response, which ends with Hannah pretending to scare away the monsters.
 The kids take the monsters as real and bolt out of the house.
 Before Hannah leaves, the Godmother gives her a skeleton key to go back to the Fright Side anytime.